POSTED BY February 17, 2017 COMMENTS (42)ON

-However this is not true for festival times and some destinations which sees rush in some particular season.
+However, this is not true for festival times and some destinations which see a rush in some particular season.
 Here a small infographic on this topic.

-However people travelling solo who do not have a fix time to reach can explore this option.
+However, people travelling solo who do not have a fixed time to reach can explore this option.

 I think the simple reason for this might be that many people do not want to reach their destinations by 1 or 2 in night and hence avoid flights at night, which means there is less demand for flights at night.

-But you will not get a cheap flight if you are booking it on the last minute.
+But you will not get a cheap flight if you are booking it at the last minute.